chae-yc/chae-yc.github.io/_pages/undergraduate.md

 title: Undergraduate
 layout: category
 permalink: /categories/undergraduate/
-taxonomy: Undergraduate
+taxonomy: undergraduate
 ---
 Posts what I have studied in undergraduate.
-It's in 'Undergraduate' category.
+It's in 'undergraduate' category.